hyperandroid/MoMa/readme.md

 ##Module

 A module identifies a JavaScript file, and ideally, defines a Class.
 It is uniquely identified by its **defines** clause.
+There can be more than one module in a single file too.

-A module is created y calling:
+A module is created by calling:

 ```javascript
 MoMa.Module({